swagger-parser 10.1.0 is broken when used with npm < 7 or using --legacy-peer-depsSee original GitHub issue

 In the meantime i’l pin the version of swagger-parser to prevent users of my library from hitting the issue since i can’t force them to use newer versions of npm without a breaking change.

-- Created 8 months ago
+- Created a year ago

 Top GitHub Comments